skypilot-org/skypilot/examples/kueue/README.md

 4. 🎉SkyPilot jobs will now run with priorities on Kueue!

-To demonstrate an example, first we will run a job with `low-priority` that uses 8 CPUs out of 9 CPU quota.
+To demonstrate an example, first we will run a job with `low-priority` that uses 8 CPUs, assuming a 9 CPU quota.
 To start, edit your `~/.sky/config` to use `low-priority`:
 ```yaml
 ...
 kueue.x-k8s.io/priority-class: low-priority